alphapukahuta/AlphaFinalAssignment/README.md

 Easy Navigation: Seamless navigation between the main dashboard and detailed views.

 Requirements
-- Android Studio (latest version recommended)
+- Android Studio
-- Hilt library (used for dependency injection)
+- Hilt library
-- Retrofit2 (used for communication with the API)
+- Retrofit2 (used for communication with the API to obtain data)

 To install retrofit and hilt, enter this into android studios